 Second on our list of Remote areas in Australia, Wolfe Creek.
 Why so remote?
 Firstly, it’s considered to be the second best-formed meteorite impact crater (astrobleme) in the world (after Arizona’s Barringer Crater).
-Wolfe Creek Crater is located 150 km south of Halls Creek in Western Australia.
-Measuring 875 metres in diameter and 60 metres from rim to floor.
-It was estimated that a meteorite weighing around 50,000 tonnes hit the Earth 300,000 years ago and left the scar in the land.
+Secondly, Wolfe Creek Crater is located 150 km south of Halls Creek in Western Australia.
+Finally, Measuring 875 metres in diameter and 60 metres from rim to floor.
+Crazily, it was estimated that a meteorite weighing around 50,000 tonnes hit the Earth 300,000 years ago and left the scar in the land.

 Christmas Island & Cocos Islands are actually THE most remote places ‘in’ Australia, technically speaking.
 Although they are of course not on mainland Australia.
 They do ‘belong’ to Australia.
-These 2 tiny gatherings of islands are found in the ocean between Australia and Indonesia.
+Actually, these 2 tiny gatherings of islands are found in the ocean between Australia and Indonesia.
 You can see on the google map below.
 You may need to zoom out!